bbauska/UofM-AdvStyling/readme.md

 <!-- {width="4.0in" height="4.728132108486439in"} -->

 Where do these different parts come from?
-Well, if you look right here, you can see that I\'ve got three classes called icon-bar, icon-bar, icon-bar.
-That\'s where this little part is coming from.
+Well, if you look right here, you can see that I&apos;ve got three classes called icon-bar, icon-bar, icon-bar.
+That&apos;s where this little part is coming from.
 So now, everything looks really great.
-The problem is if I actually go to open it, nothing\'s happening.
-I\'m clicking and clicking, and nothing\'s going on.
+The problem is if I actually go to open it, nothing&apos;s happening.
+I&apos;m clicking and clicking, and nothing&apos;s going on.
 This is just another example of why code snippets can get you into trouble.
 What we want to do is we need to remember that most of the interactivity on a page is due to JavaScript.

-Let\'s go in and add that JavaScript code.
-All right, so I added the link to the JavaScript and I\'m going to make it smaller, and again, the icon appears, but when I click on it, it\'s still just not working.
+Let&apos;s go in and add that JavaScript code.
+All right, so I added the link to the JavaScript and I&apos;m going to make it smaller, and again, the icon appears, but when I click on it, it&apos;s still just not working.

-Sometimes when you use CodePen, it\'s hard to know what kind of links are working and which ones aren\'t.
-What I\'m going to do right now is I\'m going to take this same code I was using on CodePen, but I\'m going ahead and I just changed it to use in editor instead.
+Sometimes when you use CodePen, it&apos;s hard to know what kind of links are working and which ones aren&apos;t.
+What I&apos;m going to do right now is I&apos;m going to take this same code I was using on CodePen, but I&apos;m going ahead and I just changed it to use in editor instead.

-So, let\'s take a look at that code.
-Right here, I wrote the code on my own, and when I minimize it, it\'s the exact same code.
+So, let&apos;s take a look at that code.
+Right here, I wrote the code on my own, and when I minimize it, it&apos;s the exact same code.
 You can see that the menu bar opens and closes naturally.
-What I really like about writing my own code sometimes instead of CodePen is that it\'s also much easier for me to use inspect element to look at what\'s really going on, so let\'s do that for a second.
-So, I\'ve resized it to full screen.
+What I really like about writing my own code sometimes instead of CodePen is that it&apos;s also much easier for me to use inspect element to look at what&apos;s really going on, so let&apos;s do that for a second.
+So, I&apos;ve resized it to full screen.
-I\'m going to go ahead and show you the page source for just a second there.
-I know you can\'t see it, I\'ll post it online.
-The important thing to know is it\'s exactly the same code.
+I&apos;m going to go ahead and show you the page source for just a second there.
+I know you can&apos;t see it, I&apos;ll post it online.
+The important thing to know is it&apos;s exactly the same code.

 And I remembered to include the links to Bootstrap, to jQuery, and the Bootstrap JavaScript as well.
 So, I have those three files.
-What I\'m really interested in and what you should be really interested in is what\'s going on with these individual lines of code?
+What I&apos;m really interested in and what you should be really interested in is what&apos;s going on with these individual lines of code?

-What do they mean because if you\'re going to use Bootstrap, and you want the coolest things, you find that it can be a little overwhelming at times, so let\'s take a look.
+What do they mean because if you&apos;re going to use Bootstrap, and you want the coolest things, you find that it can be a little overwhelming at times, so let&apos;s take a look.
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~ 318. start with mobile view (196) ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <p align="center" width="100%">